zheng2718/MADS-Capstone---ML-for-e-Commerce-Predictive-Analytics-and-Business-Improvement/README.md

 <h2>2.
 Sentiment Analysis For Customer Reviews</h2>

+Yunhong He conducted Sentiment Analysis for Online Customer Reviews.
+Some content of the online customer reviews does not reflect the ratings.
+For example, some with 5-rating reviews have negative comments and emotions such as positive, neutral, and negative.
+Sentiment analysis for Vietnamese reviews is needed for the company to better understand their customers’ needs in order to improve product and sales performance.

 Yunhong He created reviews label dataset, trained and evaluated 3 Hugging Face Pre-trained BERT models including trituenhantaoio/bert-base-vietnamese-uncased, NlpHUST/vibert4news-base-cased, and bert-base-uncased, as well as Supervised Machine Learning algorithms, produced model evaluation visualizations.
 Setup team GitHub with folder structures.
 Created sentiment analysis Deep Learning and Machine Learning pipeline.
 Run /realtime_dreamer/sentiment_analysis.sh.

 <img width="400" alt="Sentiment Analysis Task" src="https://github.com/yunhonghe/realtime_dreamer/blob/main/reports/figures/sentiment%20analysis%20-%20tasks.png">